citp/privacy-policy-historical/g/ga/gam/gamelink.com.md

 ### 7\.
 DATA INTEGRITY:

-GameLink keeps the data you give us accurate, complete and current in order to speed your order to you.
+GameLink VOD, Adult Movies and Sex Toys keeps the data you give us accurate, complete and current in order to speed your order to you.
 We only require personal data that will allow us to achieve this purpose and to maintain the "adult-only" nature of this Website.

 Naturally, we can only maintain data that you submit.
 If you move or change your email address, please let us know so your records remain up to date and there is nothing to delay receipt of your order.
 We are not responsible for lost goods or services due to your failure to update your information.